entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Forey (1998, char.
+> - Clement *et al.* (2024): "Forey (1998, char.
 50) described two character-states for the sensory openings for the infraorbital, jugal and preopercular canals: many tiny pores (0) and a few large pores (1).
 Dutel *et al.* (2012, char.
 50) added a third character-states taking into account a condition in which there is a large continuous groove crossed by pillars."

-> -  Clement *et al.* (in review) stated that the three character-states of this character form a morphocline, and set it ‘ordered’，We consider this morphocline unclear and retain it 'unordered'.
+> -  Clement *et al.* (2024) stated that the three character-states of this character form a morphocline, and set it ‘ordered’，We consider this morphocline unclear and retain it 'unordered'.

 > - The coding of *Qujingodus* is ?.